vtu81/Enchecap/README.md

 - [x] En/Decrypt on GPU (decrypt with GPU's private key, encrypt with SGX's public key)

 ### Future Work
-- [ ] Test the performance
 - [ ] The GPU's and SGX's keys are both simply welded in the code currently, need FIX
 - [ ] The current RSA en/decrypt algorithm is yet extremely naive! (further works include regrouping, big number supports...)
-- [ ] Add the user's part into the sample, including
+- [ ] Add the user-server part into the sample, including
     * Remote attestation with Intel SGX
     * Broadcast his/her public key to the enclave and GPU, meanwhile record their public keys
     * Send encrypted data to the server
     * Receive encrypted results from the server
-- [ ] Intergration with real industrial work based on CUDA
+- [ ] Intergration with real industrial work based on CUDA (like PyTorch)
 - [ ] Intergration with a real trusted GPU (far from our reach now)